docteurklein/Symfony2-e-commerce/README.md

 ##Overview

-A tentative of e-commerce solution based on independant Bundles
+A work-in-progress tentative of e-commerce solution based on independant Bundles

 ##Installation